innovationgarage/ProtoSwitchBoard/index.md

 FIXME: Add link to kickstarter here

 # How can I make one?
-Head over to https://github.com/innovationgarage/ProtoSwitchBoard and download the design sketches and production guides.
+Head over to [github](https://github.com/innovationgarage/ProtoSwitchBoard) and download the design sketches and production guides.
 Making your own requires a 3d printer and intermediate soldering skills.

 # License
 All designs are Creative Commons CC-BY-SA licensed, so hack away at our design and make it better!
 Just remember that if you publish any derivative designs they need to use the same license!
 Sharing is caring!

+# Feature requests
+Please send us any cool extension ideas or change requests as github issues!
+We'd love to hear your feedback!